moq-wg/moq-requirements/draft-ietf-moq-requirements.md

 ## Media Consumption {#med-consumption}

-Receivers SHOULD be able to as part of negotiation of a session {{MOQ-negotiation}} specify which media to receive, not just with respect to the media format and codec, but also the varient thereof such as resolution or bitrate.
+Receivers SHOULD be able to as part of negotiation of a session {{MOQ-negotiation}} specify which media to receive, not just with respect to the media format and codec, but also the variant thereof such as resolution or bitrate.

 ## Relays, Caches, and other MOQ Network Elements {#MOQ-network-entities}

 ### Intervals and congestion

 It is possible to use groups as units of congestion control.
-When the sending strategy is understoud, the objects in the group can be assigned sequence numbers and drop priorities that capture the encoding dependencies, such that:
+When the sending strategy is understood, the objects in the group can be assigned sequence numbers and drop priorities that capture the encoding dependencies, such that:

 - an object can only have dependencies with other objects in the same group,
 - an object can only have dependencies with other objects with lower sequence numbers,
 - an object can only have dependencies with other objects with lower or equal drop priorities.

 This simple rules enable real-time congestion control decisions at relays and other nodes.
 The main drawback is that if a packet with a given drop priority is actually dropped, all objects with higher sequence numbers and higher or equal drop priorities in the same group must be dropped.
 If the group duration is long, this means that the quality of experience may be lowered for a long time after a brief congestion.
-If the group duration is short, this can produce a jarring effect in which the quality of experience drops perdiodically at the tail of the group.
+If the group duration is short, this can produce a jarring effect in which the quality of experience drops periodically at the tail of the group.

 ### Pull & Push

 To enable use cases where receivers may wish to address a particular time of media in addition to having the most recently produced media available, both "pull" and "push" of media SHOULD be supported, with consideration that producers and intermediates SHOULD also signal what media is available (commonly referred to as a "DVR window").
-Behaviours around cache durations for each MoQ entity should be defined.
+Behaviors around cache durations for each MoQ entity should be defined.

 ### Relay behavior